Christopher-Loynes/Online_Review_Trends/README.md

     - Reviews taken from [Reevoo](https://www.reevoo.com/en/) for _Dixons Carphone_ and _ao.com_

 2) **Pre-process reviews**
+    - Remove tweets that:
-    - Reviews contained no text
+        - Contain no text
-    - Duplicate reviews
+        - Are duplicates
-    - Contained only numbers, dates, percentages, a single word, a single character and uninformative combinations of character
+        - Contain only numbers, dates, percentages, a single word, a single character and uninformative combinations of character

 3) **Text normalisation**
     - Tokenisation